 I don’t like asking/sharing in groups – how do I get support?

-We encourage (en-Courage) you to cultivate your bravery, and know you’re not alone, and that sharing in a small, affirming group of people dealing with similar issues can be therapeutic even if scary.
-That said, you may wish to maintain a deeper privacy, especially for specific topics/questions, or at the beginning when you’re still warming up to the process.
-We understand this.
-If this is the case, and you have a question, send a private message in the Zoom chat straight to your coach/host, and type the word ‘private’ in your message to make sure it remains anonymous.
-The main downside to this option, is you’re not having a living, collaborative conversation with your coach, and it’s through this process that you and your coach can usually get more to the bottom of the issue/question, and come up with a solution that’s doable, addresses the issue, and you haven’t tried before, etc..
-That said, the answer you get might be just perfect – so definitely reach out in whatever way you feel comfortable!
+1 – Send a private message in the Zoom chat straight to your coach/host, and type the word ‘private’ in your message to make sure it remains anonymous – they can then answer your question anonymously.
+The main downside to this option, is you’re not having a living, collaborative conversation with your coach – and it’s through this the collaborative conversation that you and your coach can usually get more to the bottom of the issue/question, and come up with a solution that’s doable, addresses the issue, and that you haven’t tried before, etc..

 Who else will be on the calls?